semantic-systems/coypu-feeds/README.md

 ## Main Endpoint Call

-The API can be accessed through a *POST* call to the url *https://feeds.skynet.coypu.org*.
+The API can be accessed through a **POST** call to the URL ```https://feeds.skynet.coypu.org```.
 The call must always be accompanied by the parameter **key** in its body, which value must be the correct password.
 The call can be made with the following filters:
 | Filter | Usage | Example | Defaul value |Required? |
 | ------ | ------ |  ------ |  ------ |  ------
 | keywords | Keywords that must appear in the news title or summary. **For multiple separate by semicolon.** | Floods in |  | ✅